top of page

 Patrick Ediger

-Over the past few months, I’ve spent a lot of time discussing the process of rebuilding after the recent Los Angeles wildfires—helping homeowners navigate the complexities of restoring their homes and lives.
-But here's the thing: while many of the ideas in those posts apply to those rebuilding after the fires, this one is for a different kind of journey.
+Over the past few months, I’ve spent a lot of time discussing rebuilding after the recent Los Angeles wildfires—helping homeowners navigate the complexities of restoring their homes and lives.
+But here's the thing: while many ideas from those discussions apply to rebuilding, this article focuses on a different journey.

-If you’re in a transitional space—you could be renting in this competitive housing market while interest rates remain high.
-Or maybe you’re renting temporarily while you wait for your forever home to be (re)built OR still trying to figure out if rebuilding is even in the cards.
-You’ve found yourself renting again when you never thought you would—this article is for you.
-It’s for anyone who’s feeling like their space isn’t “home” right now but needs to make it work.
+If you find yourself in a transitional space, you might be renting in a competitive housing market.
+Interest rates remain high.
+Perhaps you're temporarily renting while waiting for your forever home to be built, or you’re still figuring out if rebuilding is even in the cards.
+This article is for anyone who feels their space isn’t quite “home” but needs to make it work.

-In my design philosophy, I talk about designing for the three "seasons" of life: your past, present, and future—or in simpler terms, where you’ve been, where you’re at, and where you’re going.
-If you find yourself in a transitional space, the most important thing is to focus on where you're at—embracing the present.
-While your dream home is still on the horizon, make today’s space work for you in a way that’s comfortable and functional.
+In my design philosophy, I emphasize designing for three "seasons" of life: your past, present, and future—in simpler terms, where you’ve been, where you are now, and where you’re going.
+If you’re in a transitional space, the most important thing is to focus on where you're at—embracing the present.
+While your dream home is still on the horizon, make today’s space work for you in a comfortable and functional manner.
 Perfection can wait.

-When you're living in a temporary rental, especially an unfurnished one, it’s easy to feel like you’re stuck in limbo.
-You’re caught between your past home, where things were settled and familiar, and the idea of your future home, which may seem far off.
-But the truth is, this is the time to be in the moment.
+When you live in a temporary rental—especially an unfurnished one—it’s easy to feel stuck in limbo.
+You might be caught between the familiarity of your past home and the idea of your future home, which seems far off.
+Instead, this is a time to savor the moment.

-It’s about creating a space that helps you feel comfortable and at ease in the here and now.
-It’s also about taking the time to build a space that supports you and your loved ones during this in-between period, allowing yourself the emotional bandwidth to focus on rebuilding your life and planning for the future, without getting bogged down by the pressure to make long-term decisions.
+Creating a space that feels comfortable and nurturing is essential.
+Invest time in building a home that supports you and your loved ones during this transitional period.
+Doing so allows you to focus on rebuilding your life and planning for the future without feeling overwhelmed by making long-term decisions.

-Right now, your space may not be ideal.
-It might not be the home you’ve dreamed of long-term, but that doesn’t mean it can’t be a home that brings you peace in the present moment.
-Embrace what you need now—whether it’s comfort, a sense of order, or a little joy through small changes—and let go of the need for everything to be “perfect.”
-Focus on what makes you feel good today, and let the future unfold naturally in its own time.
+Your current space may not be ideal.
+It might not be your long-term dream home, but it can be a place that brings you peace today.
+Embrace what you need right now—whether it's comfort, order, or a touch of joy through small changes.
+Let go of the constant drive for everything to be “perfect.”
+Focus on what brings you happiness today, and allow the future to unfold in its own time.

-Neutral, Modular, Flexible (and Dare I Say Gasp Cheap): The Core of Transitional Design
+Neutral, Modular, Flexible: The Core of Transitional Design

-Here’s where I bring in the “adulting” part of design: neutral, flexible furniture.
-I know, I know—it sounds boring, right?
-But trust me, it’s a game-changer.
-When you're renting temporarily, having modular pieces that can adapt to different spaces will save you time, money, and stress.
-Plus, it makes life so much easier when you have to move again—because it's very possible that over the 2-3 years it takes to rebuild, you may need to move more than once in a rental situation.
+Now let’s talk about practical design choices: neutral, flexible furniture.
+I know—this sounds dull.
+However, it's a game-changer.
+When renting temporarily, having modular pieces that adapt to different spaces saves you time, money, and stress.
+Plus, over the 2-3 years it takes to rebuild, you may need to move more than once, so having adaptable items is key.

-By focusing on solid basics that can move with you, you’ll avoid over-spending on furniture that might not fit your long-term vision.
-Plus, these pieces give you the flexibility to create a space you love today, while you save your budget for those statement pieces you’ll want in your forever home down the line.
+By investing in solid, adaptable pieces, you’ll steer clear of overspending on furniture irrelevant to your long-term vision.
+More importantly, these items enable you to craft a space that you adore today, while you save your budget for statement pieces in your forever home.

 Living Slowly: The Art of Accumulating Over Time

-If you’ve ever moved into a rental and rushed to fill the space with stuff just to feel “settled,” you know how that can backfire.
-That’s why I say: take your time.
-Design doesn’t need to be a one-time shopping spree.
+Have you ever rushed to fill a rental with items just to feel “settled”?
+If so, you know how that can backfire.
+Take your time with design—it doesn’t have to be one expansive shopping trip.

-The pieces that made your last home feel complete were accumulated over time, and your new space can develop the same way.
-Start with the basics—a comfortable sofa and beds, some warm rugs, a sturdy dining table and chairs.
-Then, build the rest of your collection gradually.
-The beauty of living temporarily is that you can try out different styles, see what works, and build your space around your changing needs and tastes.
+The pieces that made your previous home beautiful were accumulated gradually, and your new space can evolve similarly.
+Start with essentials—a cozy sofa, beds, warm rugs, and a sturdy dining table.
+From there, build your collection over time.
+The beauty of temporary living lies in experimenting with various styles, discovering what resonates, and molding your space to meet your evolving needs.

-Create a Space That Moves With You: How to make Transitional Space Design Work For Your Rental
+Create a Space That Moves With You: Making Transitional Design Work for Your Rental

-One of the best things about temporary living is the opportunity to design for flexibility.
-No, it doesn’t mean you need to live in a sterile, white box (unless that’s your vibe).
-But it does mean that your design choices should be adaptable as your needs evolve.
-As Tim Gunn says "Make it work people!"
-And that's really the key to make your transitional space work for your rental.
+Temporary living allows you the chance to design for flexibility.
+No, this doesn’t mean you have to live in a sterile environment (unless that’s your style).
+Your design choices should adapt as your requirements change.
+As Tim Gunn says, "Make it work, people!"
+This is crucial for making your transitional space suit your rental.

-Embrace the Moment: Find Joy in Your Temporary Space
+Embrace the Moment: Finding Joy in Your Temporary Space

-You’ve heard it before: home is where the heart is—and I’m going to add my own twist: home is where you make it, even if it’s temporary.
-Embrace where you are right now.
-Living in a rental doesn't need to feel like an endless waiting game.
-It’s not about creating a picture-perfect space—it’s about finding joy in the space you’re in today.
+You’ve likely heard it before: home is where the heart is.
+Let me add my perspective: home is where you make it, even if it’s temporary.
+Embrace your current situation.
+Living in a rental doesn’t have to feel like an endless waiting game.
+It’s not about crafting a picture-perfect environment; it’s about finding joy in your existing space.

-Even if your final dream home is months or even years away, start designing now with flexibility and intention.
-As you embrace this season of your life you may even realize your definition of "perfect" has changed.
+Even as you wait for your dream home—whether it’s months or years away—begin designing now with flexibility and intention.
+As you navigate this stage of your life, you may realize that your definition of "perfect" has shifted.

 And if you're ready to start designing your forever home that’s as unique as you are, reach out today to schedule a consultation.